 The Cakes & Sweets ★★★★★

 “The Crown Jewels Afternoon Tea” Cakes & Pastries:

 - Tartlet (Manjari Chocolate, Sancho berries & Fresh Raspberries) ♥

 - Crown (Rhubarb, Jasmine Tea Chantilly, Strawberry & Combawa confit) ♥♥♥

 - Choux (Lemon Meringue, Hazelnut Streusel & Line jelly)

 You can tell a lot of effort has been put in the presentation.
 The cakes are not only tasty, but they are also extremely pleasing aesthetically: this Crown Jewels afternoon tea is worthy of its prestigious name.

 Four Seasons service, need I say more?
 It’s perfect in every aspect: the staff knowledgeable about the hotel, the teas, the food and are both courteous and efficient.

 The team always makes sure that you have a refilled glass of water, which is a simple yet highly effective palate cleanser.
-Special thanks to José, Oscar and Elisabeth for their precious advice.
+Special thanks to Alice and Alex for their precious advice and ever thoughtful attention.

 Conclusion & Overall Mark ★★★★★